 From mid 2015, we spent 9 months living together in New Zealand on working holiday visas.
-We split our time between travelling around the country and working hard in order to do so.
-Here are our top 10 things to see in New Zealand:
+We split our time between travelling around the country and working hard in order to do so, in the process discovering the cheapest ways to travel around New Zealand.
+Here are our top 10 things to do in New Zealand:

 Wildlife enthusiasts, you simply cannot afford to miss out Kaikoura – a charming coastal town on New Zealand’s south island.
 Take a whale watching tour and find yourself just a matter of metres away from some of the world’s most majestic marine life – including a number of different whale species, dolphins and seals.
 It will take your breath away to witness playful dolphins and diving whales in their natural habitat.
 This is a story you will tell for years to come!
 Learn from our mistakes and take some seasickness medication.
 You don’t want to miss your chance to see these giants of the sea up close.

 Another great thing to do in Kaikoura is see the seals at Kaikoura peninsula.
 It’s a lovely place to take a walk and get up close to the seals as they go about their day.
 You can also walk along the cliffs of Kaikoura to get some lovely views of the area, which we definitely recommend if you have the time!

 Whale watching boat tours are available to book in advance on Viator.
 Click here and book now before tours sell out for your preferred date(s)!